bitlabstudio/bitmazk-book/docs/toolbelt/git.rst

 * git commit -> add as many commits as you want

 A new day dawns:

 * git co master
 * git pull -> get latest code from team members
 * git co feature_branch_name
 * git rebase master --> pull in code from team members into own branch and fix merge conflicts with ``git mergetool``

-When you are done with the feature
+When you are done with the feature:

 * codereview.sh master -> like git diff master
 * git co master
 * git merge --no-ff feature_branch_name